Choose your Thanksgiving menu: Simple or show-stopping recipes for your holiday meal

 Cranberry Tart With Gingersnap Cookie Crust

 Aaron: In a nod to the canned jellied cranberry sauce that usually graces my Thanksgiving table, I present you with this cranberry tart that ends the meal with dramatic flair.
 Its lustrous red filling is ringed with almost iridescent golden and orange dried fruit for a show-stopping dessert.
 Still, it’s completely accessible.
 To save you from the finnickiness of pie crust, I use a press-in cookie crust with ginger, cinnamon, allspice and molasses — all the flavors of a gingersnap cookie.
 Orange and (more) ginger add flavor to the tart cranberry filling.
 (And when I say tart, I do mean tart, which can be a refreshing way to end a filling meal.)
-Diced crystalized ginger and candied orange peel — which look like tiny jewels — mixed with crushed gingersnap cookies form a beautiful crumble to garnish the dessert (if you so desire).
+Diced crystallized ginger and candied orange peel — which look like tiny jewels — mixed with crushed gingersnap cookies form a beautiful crumble to garnish the dessert (if you so desire).
 Otherwise, a dollop of whipped cream would do for a simple adornment and can help sweeten it up a bit, if that’s more your thing.

 No-Bake Pumpkin Pie Cheesecake